 - Will the copying harm the potential market for the copyrighted work by effectively creating a substitute or replacement for that work?
 If so, the use is probably not fair use.

 Fair use determinations are made on a case by case basis, and there is no clear formula to determine whether a use may be found to be fair.
 If you are unsure whether a particular use of copyrighted work might be a fair use, you may want to seek legal advice.
-Twitter is unable to advise whether your use may be protected or not.
+X is unable to advise whether your use may be considered fair use or not.

 For more information on fair use: